About Monstrous Movie Music

-Our goal in this CD series is to re-record the scores from science-fiction, fantasy, and
+Our goal in this CD series was to re-record the scores from science-fiction, fantasy, and

 horror films of the past in a manner that's as faithful as possible to the original movie studio versions.